What Does a Dental Assistant Do?

 Where do Dental Assistants Work?

 Dental assistants usually work in dental clinics, assisting dentists with front office work, such as scheduling appointments and updating patients’ records.
-Dental assistants work in the back office of dental clinics, assisting dentists with tasks such as performing x-rays and procedures such as root canals, fillings, cleanings, etc. Although the vast majority of dental assistants work at dental clinics, the Bureau of Labor Statistics points out that dental assistants also work in physician offices, governmental offices, colleges, and universities.
+They assist dentists with tasks such as performing X-rays and procedures such as root canals, fillings, cleanings, etc. Although the vast majority of dental assistants work at dental clinics, the Bureau of Labor Statistics points out that dental assistants also work in physician offices and governmental offices.

 What Does a Day in the Life of a Dental Assistant Look Like?